aragon/protocol-doc/osx-compared.md

 The rule is not attached to the function being protected.
 Instead, it lives on the route the call travels to get there.

+Note: these are two products from two teams.
+Safe is maintained by the Safe ecosystem, Zodiac by Gnosis Guild, with separate repositories, audits and release schedules.
+Day to day that is invisible but anything you assemble across the two, you also upgrade across two roadmaps.

 ### Hats: authorization is a credential you wear

 A [hat](https://docs.hatsprotocol.xyz/) is a token that represents a role.
 It is ERC-1155 and non-transferable, and holding a balance of 1 makes you its *wearer*.
 You cannot hand your hat to someone else; only an admin can move it.